Skip to main content

 Piney River Today

 The BARn is still home to a thriving taproom that’s open every weekend.
 The old brewhouse space and some of the equipment is where Joleen and Brian are “playing” with their new Farm Raised Funk beers.
 The first mixed fermentation beer, Lizzie Twister, was released in mid-2016.
 With oak barrels, and foeders, Joleen and Brian make some very limited release beers.
+Oak-age foeder beer, Missouri Waltz with Cherries won a Bronze World Beer Cup in 2022.

 “We’ve always had excellent Ozarks water to capture our sense of ‘place’ in our beer, and we’ve used locally harvested and grown ingredients in some beers, too,” Brian said.
 “We are very excited about more local mixed fermentation projects.”